Queeno11/Data-Portal-Brief-Generator/README.md

     * Fixed design issues of the graph's legends.
     * Rscript run made simpler.
 Refactor of some part of the code and added loading bar.
     * Python scripts now can be run both from Stata and shell.
-    * **Remaining tasks**:
-      * Fix texts...
-      * Check for desing issues.
-      * Add HCI Datasheets to HCCI Datasheets (are they the same as last year?)
-      * Check if Latex to word works or if we need to rewrite the RMarkdown to work with word.
-      * ...
 * 0.4. *jun-30-23*
     * Improved text generation algorithm.
     * comp_series database fully integrated with pipeline.
 Those datasets are now up to date.